leonengle/Farnsworth_Fusor/README.md

 ```

 **If you're trying to run this on Windows/macOS/Linux (non-RPi):**
-- The target application will fail with import errors for RPi.GPIO and Adafruit libraries
+- The target application will fail with import errors for lgpio and Adafruit libraries
 - These libraries are Raspberry Pi-specific and cannot be installed on other systems
 - You must use a Raspberry Pi to run the target application
 - The host application can run on any system